minhpnz/sentinellog/README.md

 An **end-to-end runnable** build of SentinelLog: hot-path ingest + redaction, async workers (embedding + anomaly detection), and a query/AI layer (structured search, semantic search, and RAG with citations) — all on the **standard library, with no external dependencies**, so it is easy to run, demo and read.
-Design notes and the reasoning behind each pattern live in `LESSONS.md`.

 Storage backends are currently in-memory (store/vector).
 The interfaces are already separated so they can be swapped for ClickHouse/pgvector without touching